schollz/find-lf/README.md

 The system uses a network of Raspberry Pis which sniff the WiFi probe requests from WiFi-enabled devices and sends these parcels to a central server which compiles and forwards the fingerprint to the [FIND server](https://github.com/schollz/find) which then uses machine learning to classify the location based on the unique WiFi fingerprints.

 This system does not require being logged into a particular WiFi - it will track *any phone/device with WiFi enabled*!
-(Caveat: for iOS devices it will only track if Wi-Fi is associated with a router, because of [MAC spoofing](http://blog.mojonetworks.com/ios8-mac-randomization-analyzed/)).
+(Caveat: for iOS devices it will only track if Wi-Fi is associated with a network - any network, though - because of [MAC spoofing](http://blog.mojonetworks.com/ios8-mac-randomization-analyzed/) it uses for security).
 This system also does not require installing any apps on a phone.
 Tracking occurs anytime a WiFi chip makes a probe request (which is every minute or so).
 For this to work, it requires a one-time setup to populate the system with known fingerprints of known locations before it can pinpoint locations (see #3 below).

 # How does it work?